 If you feel it is necessary to post a comment calling us racists or point to various articles on the web that disagree with ours, you should know that we’ll just delete that shit and for a number of reasons.

-Besides, at our previous site we too originally wrote that Dr Sims was a monster, but then took it upon ourselves to delve deeper into the subject, because scholarship is more important than prejudice; and we were the first website to honor Anarcha and her sisters by giving Anarcha credit for being the Mother of Gynecology (though with further research the article has grown into what it is today.)
+We were the first website to honor Anarcha and her sisters by giving Anarcha credit for being the Mother of Gynecology, though with further research the article has grown into what it is today.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.